-From day one until the end, I felt anxious with the whole office set up.
+From day one until the end, I felt anxious about the whole office set up.
 At first, I thought it was just me, maybe it was me that couldn't cope.
 But I can see a few more with the same look, then later shared the same vibe.
 They eventually left months after I did.
 Knowing how hard it was for them, I felt relieved.

 But how can a mental wellness company be like this?
 The CEO has a long way off being empathetic.
 He's like a robot.
-Sure, I'm bias because I'm still bitter but I can't help it, I'll forever paint that guy as mental (pun intended).
+Sure, I'm bias because I'm still bitter, but I can't help it, I'll forever paint that guy as mental (pun intended).

 When I left the company, it was so traumatizing that I couldn't get myself to work.
 I've lost my main purpose of leaving my career to follow my dream.
 And my own mental wellness app idea?
 I shelved it.
-I mean, how can I help other people when my mental state are in shambles?
+I mean, how can I help other people when my mental state is in shambles?

 It took me almost 6 months to recover.
 Maybe a year.
 That's when I discovered No-Code.
 As a tech guy, discovering and working on new tools was indeed my saviour.
-I started working on new ideas even if it was darn simple, but still satisfying to work with.
+I started working on new ideas, even if it was darn simple, but still satisfying to work with.
 Then, MVP (minimum viable product) after MVP completed and launched, shelved and pivoted, I was on a roll.